-6.3 Bilge Compartment Ventilation
+6.4 Bilge Compartment Ventilation

-A flow of air into the bilge compartment is provided by four vents located on either side of the cockpit, under the gunwale boards.
+Four vents provide airflow into the bilge compartment, located on either side of the cockpit, under the gunwale boards.
 This provides adequate air movement in the bilge compartment.

-6.4 Maintenance
+6.5 Maintenance

-- Periodically lubricate all hinges and latch assemblies with a light oil. - Periodically clean and coat gasket materials with silicone to help keep them pliable. - The opening port windows are made of acrylic plastic.
+- Periodically lubricate all hinges and latch assemblies with a light oil. - Periodically clean and coat gasket materials with silicone to help keep them pliable. - The opening cabin deck hatches and port windows are made of acrylic plastic.
 Acrylic plastic scratches easily.
 Never use a dry cloth or glass cleaning solutions on acrylic plastic.
 Use a soft cloth and mild soap and water for routine cleaning.
 Solvents and products containing ammonia can permanently damage acrylic plastic.
-Please refer to the Routine Maintenance chapter for more information on the proper maintenance for acrylic plastic.
+Please refer to the Routine Maintenance chapter for more information on the proper maintenance of acrylic plastic. - Many manufacturers of carbon monoxide detectors offer a testing and recertification program.
+We recommend that you contact the manufacturer of your carbon monoxide detector and have it tested and recertified periodically.